indraai/tyler-guide/disclaimer/README.md

 Under the Miller test, A WORK IS OBSCENE IF:

-(a)...‘the average person, applying contemporary community standards’ would find the work, as a whole, appeals to the prurient interest, (b)...the work depicts or describes, in a patently offensive way, sexual conduct specifically defined by the applicable state law, and
+a. ‘the average person, applying contemporary community standards’ would find the work, as a whole, appeals to the prurient interest,
+b. the work depicts or describes, in a patently offensive way, sexual conduct specifically defined by the applicable state law, and
-(c)...the work, taken as a whole, lacks serious ** LITERARY, ARTISTIC, ** political, or scientific value.
+c. the work, taken as a whole, lacks serious **LITERARY, ARTISTIC,  political, or scientific value**.

 http://en.wikipedia.org/wiki/First_Amendment_to_the_United_States_Constitution#Obscenity
 ___